 Lower back pain can be a nuisance and go away after a few days or weeks.
 In case it doesn’t get better by itself and continues to give you trouble, here are some tips on what you should do to alleviate the pain and prevent a relapse.

-Coach Chris: Now I’m a pretty active person, I exercise regularly.
-I tend to overdo things sometimes and strain my lower back and for days it bothers me.
-It’s achy and it’s stiff.
+Coach Chris: I’m a pretty active person; I exercise regularly.
+I sometimes tend to overdo things and strain my lower back, which bothers me for days.
+It’s achy, and it’s stiff.
 I feel like I’m not sure what I should be doing.

-Should I just rest and not do anything?
-Or is there something particular that I should be doing to alleviate the pain?
+Should I rest and not do anything?
+Or is there something particular I should be doing to alleviate the pain?

-Rick Kaselj: If it’s so bad that it changes what you do on a day-to-day basis, then rest for a day or two.
+Rick Kaselj: If it’s so bad that it changes what you do daily, rest for a day or two.

 Coach Chris: I feel the pain when I am just sitting.

-If it’s just like “Oh man, it just won’t go away,“ what I would recommend for you to do is to keep doing what you’re doing, just take it a notch or two down below.
+If it’s just like, “Oh man, it just won’t go away,“ I recommend you to keep doing what you’re doing.
+Take it a notch or two down below.

-- Work on the mobility of your hips.
+- Improve the range of motion in your hips.